apecloud/kubeblocks/docs/user_docs/installation/install-with-kbcli/install-kbcli.md

 - Option 2: Install using the installation package.

-1. Download the kbcli installation zip package from [KubeBlocks Release](https://github.com/apecloud/kubeblocks/releases/).
+1. Download the kbcli installation zip package from [kbcli Release](https://github.com/apecloud/kbcli/releases/).
 2. Extract the file and add it to the environment variables.
     1. Click the Windows icon and select **System Settings**.
     2. Click **Settings** -> **Related Settings** -> **Advanced system settings**.